Davd-B/VecTor-Page/README.md

 ---

-*Made with ❤️ and Java Swing.
-This legacy version is intended as a student project at the University of Genoa - Italy*
+*Made with Java Swing.
+This Vanilla version is intended as a student project at the University of Genoa - Italy*